taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/03-redux-architecture.md

 npm start
 ~~~~~~~~

+It should show the defaults that come with create-create-app.

 ## Part 1: Project Organization

-- part 1: preparing the app folder structure
-- move into the *src/* folder and delete the boilerplate files
+Before you familiarze yourself with the folder structure in this part, you will adapt it to your own needs.
+First, move into the *src/* folder and delete the boilerplate files that are not needed for the application.

 {title="Command Line: /",lang="text"}
 ~~~~~~~~